ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 # Ansible Refactoring, Assignments & Imports
 [Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) means making changes to the source code without changing the expected behaviour of the software.
-The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.
+The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity and add proper comments without affecting the logic.

 In this case, I will move things around a little bit in the code but the overall state of the infrastructure remains the same.